AlcoholRehabHelp Logo

 How Do These Programs Work?

-LGBTQ+ friendly alcohol and drug centers address the unique needs and concerns of people in the community.
+LGBTQ-friendly alcohol and drug centers address the unique needs and concerns of the community.
 Treatment facilities provide safe, comfortable, and non-judgmental environments.
+They also offer more targeted treatments.

-During treatment, the standard concerns of addiction are addressed.
+During treatment, the standard concerns of addiction and substance abuse are addressed.
 Any unique issues that LGBTQ+ members face are also treated.

 Individualized addiction treatment is more effective than a one-size-fits-all approach.
 This is especially true for LGBTQ+ members who struggle with extra challenges during treatment.